 - Prior to arrival:

-- Complete your Expectations for Return to Campus Attestation Form and Vaccine Verification (these are one-time only actions)
+- Complete your Expectations for Return to Campus Attestation Form and Vaccine Verification

 - Complete your Daily Wellness Check and ensure that you are in compliance with your weekly COVID-19 testing cadence